-Labelled as "LGM" (Last Glacial Maximum): samples of Last Glacial Maximum age (i.e., ca 20-25 ka BP) that were clearly identified in the original references were also added to the database.
+Labelled "LGM" (Last Glacial Maximum): samples of Last Glacial Maximum age (i.e. ca. 20-25 ka BP) that were clearly identified in the original references were also added to the database.
 Related depth intervals and averaged values were determined in the cited publications (see Table 2).

-3. Results
+3 Results

-- 15 The dataset assembled includes the following fields for each sample: - Name of the sample or sediment core; - Criteria for location: Region, Sub-region, Location; - Sample type: soil sediment, river sediment, marine sediment, aerosol, trap sample, rocks; - Grain-size fraction on which the measurements were done; - Criteria for time interval: present, sapropel layers, last glacial maximum, or other as specified in the original publication; - Concentration and isotopic ratio in Strontium and/or Neodymium; - Geographical coordinates: original longitude and latitude (from the reference publication) and longitude and latitude (in decimal degrees), as well as notes on coordinates; - 25 Notes on sample: specific information about the sample (from the reference publication); - Reference: Original reference publication of the sample; - Date of contribution: When the sample was added to the database;
+The dataset assembled includes the following fields for each sample:

+- name of the sample or sediment core; - criteria for location: region, sub-region, location;

+- sample type: soil sediment, river sediment, marine sediment, aerosol, trap sample, rocks; - grain-size fraction on which the measurements were made; - criteria for time interval: present, sapropel layers, Last Glacial Maximum, or others as specified in the original publication; - concentration and isotopic ratio in strontium and/or neodymium; - geographical coordinates: original longitude and latitude (from the reference publication) and longitude and latitude (in decimal degrees), as well as notes on coordinates; - notes on sample: specific information about the sample (from the reference publication);